-The Noah Campus Health Clinic is a comprehensive outpatient clinic in Suite 1392 in the lower level of The W that can meet most health needs of students.
+The Noah Campus Health Clinic , in Suite 1392 in the lower level of The W, is a comprehensive outpatient clinic that can meet most health needs of students.
 All records are confidential as specified by HIPPA regulations.

-The clinic is open Monday-Friday, except during holidays, campus breaks and summer.
+The clinic is open Monday-Friday, except during holidays, campus breaks, and summer.
 Appointments are available by walk-in or calling 319-352-8436.
 If your illness or injury is an emergency or you cannot wait for the next available clinic opening, go to the emergency room at the Waverly Health Center, where care is available 24 hours per day, seven days per week.
-For life-threatening emergencies — anytime day or night — call 911.
+For life-threatening emergencies at any time, call 911.